Inside Villa Windsor: The Parisian Palace of British Royal Romance and Scandal

 - Jun 12, 2024

-- 5 min read
+- 6 min read

-Updated: Jan 23
+Updated: May 23

-Bois de Boulogne and Neuilly Sur Seine:
+Bois de Boulogne and Neuilly Sur Seine

 Once an oak forest, the Bois de Boulogne served as a royal hunting ground for French monarchs such as Louis XIV, Louis XV, and Louis XVI.
-In the mid-19th century, during the reign of Napoleon III, Baron Haussmann, Prefect of the Seine, oversaw the transformation of the Bois de Boulogne into a sprawling park inspired by English parks like Hyde Park in London.
+In the mid-19th century, during the reign of Napoleon III, Baron Haussmann, Prefect of the Seine, oversaw its transformation into a sprawling park inspired by English parks like Hyde Park in London.
 The redesign included wide avenues, meandering pathways, and artificial water features such as waterfalls, rivers, and lakes, aiming to provide Parisians with a picturesque green space.

-From Louis Renault to Charles de Gaulle:
+From Louis Renault to Charles de Gaulle

-Duke and Duchess of Windsor :
+Duke and Duchess of Windsor : The Romance of the Century

 From 1952 to 1986, the City of Paris leased the villa at a nominal rent to the Duke and Duchess of Windsor.
 The Duke, formerly King Edward VIII of Britain, abdicated the throne in 1936 to marry American socialite and divorcée Wallis Simpson, becoming the Duke of Windsor.
 This love story, celebrated as one of the 20th century's most famous, captivated me as a child growing up in Hong Kong during the British colonial period.
-My mum used to share with me this story of a romantic King pursuing love, which made visiting the venue with my own eyes incredibly fascinating.
+My mum used to share with me this story of a romantic king pursuing love, which made visiting the venue with my own eyes incredibly fascinating.

-The story of Villa Windsor continued with Mohamed Al-Fayed, the Egyptian businessman and former owner of Harrods and father of Lady Diana's companion.
-After the Duchess's death, the City of Paris regained ownership of the house.
-In 1986, Al-Fayed secured a fifty-year lease on the villa for one million francs per year, around 152,500 euros, under the condition that he invest thirty million francs, around 4,567,500 euros, in its renovation.
+The story of Villa Windsor continued with Mohamed Al-Fayed, the Egyptian businessman and former owner of Harrods, and father of Dodi Al-Fayed, Princess Diana's companion.
+After the Duchess's death in 1986, the City of Paris regained ownership of the house.
+Later that year, Al-Fayed secured a fifty-year lease on the villa for one million francs per year (approximately €152,500), under the condition that he invest thirty million francs (around €4.5 million) in its renovation.
 Al-Fayed honored this agreement, extensively refurbishing and restoring the property, which he renamed Villa Windsor.
 For his efforts, he was promoted to Officier in the Légion d'honneur in 1989.
 Sydney Johnson, the former valet of the Duke, acted as curator during the restoration.

 Villa Windsor's historical significance extends beyond its royal occupants.
 In August 1997, the villa was briefly visited by Princess Diana and Dodi Al-Fayed, Mohamed Al-Fayed's son, the day before their tragic deaths on August 31, 1997.
 It was one of the last places Princess Diana visited.
 According to a CNN article, Al-Fayed had originally intended the villa as a home for his son Dodi and had planned an engagement lunch there for Dodi and Diana, which unfortunately never came to pass.